Dyad-AI/live_message/README.md

 # LiveMessage

-Add unified messaging for LiveViews and LiveComponents, to allow for simple decomposition of LiveViews into LiveComponents.
+Unified messaging for LiveViews and LiveComponents, to allow for simple decomposition of LiveViews into LiveComponents.

 ## Usage